boazbk/tcs/lec_02_representation.md

 double   132.0: 00000000 00000000 00000000 00000000 00000000 10000000 01100000 01000000
 ```

-If you are curious, the code for this program is the following:
+If you are curious, the code for this program (which you can run [here](https://goo.gl/L8oMzn)) is the following:

 ```c
 #include <stdio.h>